TRReddy1/TestRepo/ReadMe.md

-this file is created in github
+this file is created from github

 // ----     ---- //
 this is modified from github

+// -------
+this is modified from local vs

+/-----  -----/